rzagramonte/mix-mingle/README.md

 Interval-based functions are used to automatically advance through the slideshow every 2 seconds.
 The application also includes commented-out code for implementing previous and next buttons, allowing manual navigation through the cocktail slideshow.

-## Optimizations
+## Future Optimizations

   1. Implementing a more user-friendly navigation system, including next and previous buttons for manual control.
   2. Enhancing the visual design for a more appealing and engaging user experience.
   3. Adding error handling for cases where the API request fails or returns no data.

 ## Lessons Learned: